MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-filesys.md

 <!-- Description-Source-ADMX -->
 Symbolic links can introduce vulnerabilities in certain applications.
 To mitigate this issue, you can selectively enable or disable the evaluation of these types of symbolic links:

-Local Link to a Local Target
+Local Link to a Local Target.

-Local Link to a Remote Target
+Local Link to a Remote Target.

-Remote Link to Remote Target
+Remote Link to Remote Target.

-Remote Link to Local Target
+Remote Link to Local Target.

-For further information please refer to the Windows Help section
+For further information please refer to the Windows Help section.

 > [!NOTE]
 > If this policy is Disabled or Not Configured, local administrators may select the types of symbolic links to be evaluated.